NickDaly/cs739_2019/proj1/README.md

 - B: waffle = yoda
 - B: grace = jack

+After this step's updates are applied, the servers look like this:

 | Time | Server | Key      | Value |
 |------|--------|----------|-------|
 | 2    | A      | B-now    | 1     |